koordinator-sh/koordinator/docs/proposals/scheduling/20230802-device-share-supports-scoring.md

 // resourceToValueMap is keyed with resource name and valued with quantity. type resourceToValueMap map[corev1.ResourceName]int64

-// scoreDevice will use `scorer` function to calculate the scoreDevice. func (r *resourceAllocationScorer) scoreDevice(podRequest corev1.ResourceList, total, free corev1.ResourceList) int64 {
+// scoreDevice will use `scorer` function to calculate the score per device. func (r *resourceAllocationScorer) scoreDevice(podRequest corev1.ResourceList, total, free corev1.ResourceList) int64 {
 	if r.resourceToWeightMap == nil {
 		return 0